emumanu/OpenUI5Sharp/README.md

   - OData V4
   - Navigation and Routing

+Also, the Shop Administration Tool demo application is fully working.

-Bridge.net does not support OpenUI5 module loading so currently we have to use a workaround but you can [vote here](https://github.com/bridgedotnet/Bridge/issues/3565) so hopefully the bridge.net guys implement it in the future.
+Bridge.net does not support OpenUI5 module loading (and probably never will) so currently we have to use a workaround for that.

 ## XSD Schemas

 SAP does **not** produces valid XSD schemas to have intellisense when editing XML views in Visual Studio or other editors that support XSD schemas.
 As it is really painful to work without valid XSD schemas, you can find my non official XSD schemas that work properly with Visual Studio 2017 in the folder XSDSchemas.
-However, keep in mind that OpenUI5 aggregations and associations **do not** work with a namespace different than the parent object making XML views that validate against the XSD schema not working.
-This "feature" of OpenUI5 can be fixed with a couple of lines in the XMLTemplateProcessor but they don't want to.
-It is outrageous, as you are left without any intellisense support, or using the XSD for intellisense and then removing the namespaces.
-A custom Visual Studio plugin will be needed to handle it properly (and also for things like binding expressions support, non sequencial schema elements, method generation, etc) but that is out of the scope of this project.
+However, keep in mind that OpenUI5 aggregations and associations **do not** work with a namespace different than the parent object making XML views sometimes invalid, but having the XSD schema is a big help.

+A custom Visual Studio plugin will be needed to handle the validation properly (and also for things like binding expressions support, non sequencial schema elements, method generation, etc) but that is out of the scope of this project.

 ## Examples

-You can use OpenUI5Sharp with its more than 400 strongly typed object literals and its more than 100 strongly typed events and delegates, extra features like extra features like `getPropertyFor`, `setPropertyFor`, `getParameterFor`, etc by adding openui5sharp.min.js (13 KB to the page) and including the OpenUI5Sharp assembly to a project that uses Bridge.net.
+You can use OpenUI5Sharp with its more than 800 strongly typed object literals and its more than 200 strongly typed events and delegates, extra features like `getPropertyFor`, `setPropertyFor`, `getParameterFor`, etc by adding openui5sharp.min.js (11 KB to the page) and including the OpenUI5Sharp assembly to a project that uses Bridge.net.

 Take a look at the four samples in the repository.
-They are straight conversions from the tutorials of OpenUI5.
+They are straight conversions from the tutorials/demos of OpenUI5.
 There are two projects per tutorial.
 One is a web application and the other is the C# project that creates the realted client scripts using OpenUI5Sharp and Bridge.
 However, this samples only scratch the surface of what you can do with OpenUI5Sharp.
 The true potential of OpenUI5Sharp can be achieved with dynamically generated XML Views using `ASP.NET`, `RESTier` for OData V4, etc.

 For those who want to see some sample code without downloading anything, here you have 3 pieces of code, first in Javascript using OpenUI5 and then in C# using OpenUI5Sharp.